 An article from CBS News’ MoneyWatch, suggests that “Nothing says, ‘We care’ quite like picking up the phone on the first ring or answering an email quickly.”
 The article also provides a list of the companies with the fastest callback and return email times.

-Another study, this one from the University of Chicago Booth School of Business, examined caller patience.
-Some may say that the title of the study’s press release cuts to the quick, however: “Hang Up or Hold On?
+Another study, from the University of Chicago Booth School of Business, examined caller patience.
+Some may say that the title of the study’s press release cuts to the quick: “Hang Up or Hold On?
 Study Helps Call Centers Know When Patience Is Running Out.”

 In the study, researchers looked at 1.3 million calls placed to a bank’s call center and used that data to develop “a more accurate approach to modeling caller patience than ever before.”